March for the Future

 We stand together as part of a shared commitment not only to the past, to those who perished and those who survived, but a personal commitment to help ensure a brighter, safe and secure future for all.
 The emotions and passions evoked in actually walking amongst the ashes of Auschwitz, Majdanek or Treblinka can never and will never be replaced by any other human experience.

-I will once again be privileged to be among those who will march to keep alive the memory of those who perished and to proclaim publicly our commitment to the State of Israel and the future of the Jewish People.
+Each year, I am once again be privileged to be among those who will march to keep alive the memory of those who perished and to proclaim publicly our commitment to the State of Israel and the future of the Jewish People.

 True appreciation for the loss of 6,000,000 Jews and the sheer extent of the hatred which enabled such a campaign of evil is something that literally cries out to be seen with one’s own eyes.
 In an era when Holocaust deniers are extended public platforms in order to give voice to their vitriol, and in a world where anti-Semites are increasingly afforded free reign to attack the Jewish People, the importance of Holocaust remembrance and education must be recognized as that much more vital, relevant and timely.